-For over 20 years, Alvin Rangel has enjoyed an international career as a performer, choreographer, educator and artist/scholar.
+For over 20 years, Alvin Rangel has enjoyed an international career as a performer, choreographer and educator.
 He began his professional career performing ballet and jazz in his native Puerto Rico.
-Alvin has had the honor of performing in some of the most prestigious performing arts centers in Puerto Rico and the United States: Centro de Bellas Artes de Puerto Rico, Teatro La Perla, Kennedy Center, Brooklyn Academy of Music, Lincoln Center, NJ Performing Arts Center, Joyce Theatre, New York Live Arts, The Egg, American Dance Festival, among others.
+Alvin has had the honor of performing in some of the most prestigious performing arts centers: Centro de Bellas Artes de Puerto Rico, Teatro La Perla, Kennedy Center, Brooklyn Academy of Music, Lincoln Center, NJ Performing Arts Center, Joyce Theatre, New York Live Arts, American Dance Festival, among others.

-Rangel is an Associate Professor of Dance at California State University-Fullerton, teaching in the areas of dance composition, improvisation, contemporary dance, ballet, Horton technique, African American Concert Dance and dance history.
-During 2018, Alvin will be traveling to Australia to teach Horton Technique at the National Aboriginal Islander Skills Development Association Dance College (NAISDA).
-NAISDA Dance College is Australia’s premier Indigenous training college with a proud tradition of producing the next generation of Aboriginal and Torres Strait Islander performers since 1976.
+Rangel is an Associate Professor of Dance at California State University-Fullerton, teaching in the areas of dance composition, improvisation, contemporary dance, pedagogy, Horton technique, African American Concert Dance and dance history.
+Since 2018, Alvin has been traveling to Australia to teach Horton Technique at the National Aboriginal Islander Skills Development Association Dance College (NAISDA).
+NAISDA Dance College is Australia’s premier Indigenous training college with a proud tradition of producing the next generation of Aboriginal and Torres Strait Islander dance artists.

 His project, Tango Vesre [Inverted Tango] has received international recognition.
 In 2015, Tango Vesre was featured in the international Kuandu Arts Festival in Taipei, Taiwan.
 Audiences and the Fresh Fruit Festival Board of Directors gave Alvin the Fruit of Distinction Award for outstanding work in Dance with Tango Vesre during New York City’s 2013 Fresh Fruit Festival.
 The Austin Critic’s Table nominated the project for Best Short Work and gave Alvin the award for Best Dancer during the 2011-12 season.
 Tango Vesre has been performed at: Highway Performance Space in Los Angeles (2016), the VII International Queer Tango Festival of Buenos Aires, Argentina (2013); the Congress of Research in Dance/Society of History Dance Scholars Conference (2013); the Wild Project in New York City (2013); and Dickinson College (2014).